aplteam/Tester2/README.md

 * Notice that the DRY principle (don't repeat yourself) can and should be ignored when it comes to test cases: any test case should read from top to bottom like an independent story that can be understood by itself.

 * It might  be a good idea for _all_ test functions to tidy up in line 1, just in case a failing test case has left something behind; see [CleanUp](#cleanUp) for details.

-[^acre]: If you do not know what acre is see <https://github.com/the-carlisle-group/Acre-Desktop>